lowrycito/handbook/pages/study-manual-general-handbook-21-ministering.md

 Ministering is an important way we keep the commandments to love God and to love our neighbors (see [Matthew 22:36–40](/study/scriptures/nt/matt/22?lang=eng&id=p36-p40#p36 "/study/scriptures/nt/matt/22?lang=eng&id=p36-p40#p36")).
 It is also a vital way to help accomplish God’s work of salvation and exaltation.

 Elders quorum and Relief Society presidencies help ministering brothers and sisters learn how to minister to others.
 They also give inspiration, guidance, and support.
 They can do this in ministering interviews (see [21.3](/study/manual/general-handbook/21-ministering?lang=eng&id=title_number4-p29#title_number4 "/study/manual/general-handbook/21-ministering?lang=eng&id=title_number4-p29#title_number4")), in Sunday meetings, and in personal conversations.
 They seek inspiration from the scriptures, this chapter, and [ministering.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/ministering "https://www.churchofjesuschrist.org/ministering").

+21.1

+## Responsibilities of Ministering Sisters and Brothers

 Ministering sisters and brothers represent the Lord.
 They also help members feel the love and support of the bishop and Relief Society or quorum leaders.
 They are to “watch over” Church members and “be with and strengthen them” ([Doctrine and Covenants 20:53](/study/scriptures/dc-testament/dc/20?lang=eng&id=p53#p53 "/study/scriptures/dc-testament/dc/20?lang=eng&id=p53#p53")).